-Over the years, important contributions have been made towards two related problems in high-dimensional statistical inference.
-One is the detection of mixture models, which addresses the problem of ``detecting" the existence of sparse signals without specifying their exact locations (see, e.g. \cite{donoho2004higher}, \cite{arias2011global}, \cite{tony2011optimal}).
-The second is the separation of signals from noise variables, for which multiple testing has been used to control inflated false positive errors under high-dimensionality. \autoref{fig:phase} modified from \cite{cai2017large} illustrates the theoretical demarcation on the difficulty levels of these two problems in the setting where all variables are independent.
-Given a sparsity level, signal intensity needs to be large enough (above the undetectable region) for the signals to be detectable by a global testing procedure.
-For the signals to be well-separated from noise variables with negligible classification errors, signal intensity needs to be even larger (entering the classifiable region).
+Over the years, significant contributions have been made towards two related problems in high-dimensional statistical inference.
+The first problem is the detection of mixture models, which involves detecting the existence of sparse signals without specifying their exact locations (see, e.g., \cite{donoho2004higher}, \cite{arias2011global}, \cite{tony2011optimal}).
+The second problem is the separation of signals from noise variables, for which multiple testing has been used to control inflated false positive errors under high-dimensionality. \autoref{fig:phase}, modified from \cite{cai2017large}, illustrates the theoretical demarcation of the difficulty levels of these two problems in the setting where all variables are independent.
+Given a sparsity level, signal intensity needs to be sufficiently large (above the undetectable region) for the signals to be detectable by a global testing procedure.
+To be well-separated from noise variables with negligible classification errors, signal intensity needs to be even larger (entering the classifiable region).
 Detailed interpretations for the classifiable boundary can be found in \cite{arias2017distribution}.
 Finer allocations of signals in the classifiable region corresponding to different forms of classification errors are summarized in \cite{gao2021concentration}.
-Other versions of \autoref{fig:phase} and related analyses under different model settings include but not limited to \cite{donoho2004higher}, \cite{donoho2015special}, \cite{ji2012ups}, \cite{ji2014rate}, \cite{jin2017phase}, \cite{chen2019two}, etc.
+Other versions of \autoref{fig:phase} and related analyses under different model settings include but are not limited to \cite{donoho2004higher}, \cite{donoho2015special}, \cite{ji2012ups}, \cite{ji2014rate}, \cite{jin2017phase}, and \cite{chen2019two}.

-In this paper, we focus on signals in the middle white region of \autoref{fig:phase}, which can only be detected for their existence by global testing but are not separable from noise by multiple testing.
-Such weak signals commonly exist in large-scale data analysis and play vital roles in biomedical applications.
-In GWAS, such signals can be the common genetic variants that have small effect sizes and account for a large faction of the missing heritability.
-Despite its importance, how to effectively retain detectable yet unclassifiable signals raises a bottleneck challenge in high-dimensional sparse inference.
-New developments are needed to bridge the methodological gap.
+In this paper, we aim to address the challenge of retaining weak signals that can only be detected by global testing but are not separable from noise by multiple testing, as shown in the middle white region of \autoref{fig:phase}.
+These weak signals are common in large-scale data analysis, including GWAS where they can be common genetic variants with small effect sizes that account for a large portion of the missing heritability.
+The ability to retain such signals is crucial for identifying genetic predispositions to complex traits and diseases.
+However, retaining such signals poses a bottleneck challenge in high-dimensional sparse inference, and new methodological developments are needed to overcome this challenge.